"The Natural Philosophy"May 2008, Country's Best Log Homes

 The Jacobs then narrowed down the list of producers to three companies, and eventually chose PrecisionCraft Log and Timber Homes after sales representative Todd Gailey helped them put their ideas on paper and prioritize their ideas.
 At the top of the list, Jon and Tiffani wanted an open layout, cathedral ceilings, large unobstructed windows, and a professional kitchen.

-The chalet-style floor plan they chose is a modified Tahoe model with a smaller footprint, according to Tim Schafer of M.T.N Architects, an associate business of PrecisionCraft.
+The chalet-style floor plan they chose is a modified Tahoe model with a smaller footprint, according to Tim Schafer of M.T.N Design, an associate business of PrecisionCraft.
 “A first floor laundry room was eliminated to allow for the smaller footprint, along with rearrangement of the master bath and powder room,” Schafer says.

 The stairway went from an L-shape to a U-shape configuration (which, according to Schafer, can be an engineering challenge), and the plan was reversed so the kitchen and dining room would face the best view of the mountains and lake.